henrypdonahue/2390-final-project/README.md

 Input in the 3rd window as the input party described in the manual guide.
 You can run sh test/sample_input.sh to automate 6 inputs and 2 deletes.

+### How to change computation done (sum or average)
+We have implmented summing and averaging the input-party inputs.
+In server and analyst mpcAverage and mpcSum are defined at the top.
+Switch to whichever you like by changing the name under // start computation in both files.

 ### Base algorithm for data division, storage and computation